lkrych/dodomain/README.md

   The SQL was run using Rails migrations, which you can view in the `./db/migrate` file.

 ## DB Tables

+  To view the database schema go to `db/schema.rb`

 ### Users table